peteroupc/CBOR/docs/PeterO.PrecisionContext.md

         int precision,
         PeterO.Rounding rounding);

-Creates a new PrecisionContext object initialized with unlimited and exponent range, and the given rounding mode and maximum precision.
+Creates a new PrecisionContext object initialized with an unlimited exponent range, and the given rounding mode and maximum precision.

 <b>Parameters:</b>